-5. When prompted, type your new password again to confirm.
-6. To save your changes and exit Computer Setup, click the Save icon in the lower-left corner of the screen, and then follow the on-screen instructions.
+5. When prompted, type your new password once and then again to confirm.
+6. To save your changes and exit Computer Setup, select the Exit icon in the lower-right corner of the screen, and then follow the on-screen instructions.